powderham/slate-test-utils/README.md

 npm install -D slate-test-utils
 ```

+2. Install patches folder
 Now this is where the black magic comes into play.
 We need to patch your `node_modules` with some things that will make JSDOM play friendly with our test harness.
 Go to this repo and find the `/patches` folder and copy them into a `/patches` folder at the root of your repo.
 Once you have done that...

 ```sh
 yarn install